Eliza Scanlen

 Eliza Jane Scanlen (born 6 January 1999) is an Australian actress.
 She rose to prominence portraying Tabitha Ford in the Australian soap opera Home and Away (2016), before receiving critical acclaim for playing a troubled teenager in the HBO miniseries Sharp Objects (2018) and the BBC series Dope Girls (2025).

 Scanlen expanded to films in 2019 with her roles in the drama Babyteeth and Greta Gerwig's period drama Little Women.
 She has since portrayed a young Eleanor Roosevelt in the Showtime series The First Lady (2022) and starred in the mystery film Caddo Lake (2024).

 Early life

 Scanlen was born in Sydney, New South Wales, Australia, and has a fraternal twin sister named Annabel.
+She attended school at Loreto Kirribilli.
 She learned the piano when she was about seven years old, but stopped playing when she was 13 years old.
 In preparation for her role as Beth March in the 2019 film adaptation of Little Women, she started practicing the piano again.